stock photo of oil serum

 The reason it's so important to understand that the term serum means different things to different brands is so you can spot hyped up marketing and not waste your money.

-On the other hand, oil serums are a hybrid of face oils and traditional serums.
-They deliver concentrated active ingredients, just like traditional serums, but in an oil base, providing the dual benefits of targeted treatment and nourishment.
+On the other hand, oil serums deliver concentrated, oil-soluble, active ingredients, just like traditional serums, but in an oil base.

 How Does an Oil Serum Differ from a Traditional Serum

-The lipid content of oil serums allows for a different absorption route, interacting with the skin's lipid layer for better delivery of oil-soluble active ingredients.
+The lipid content of oil serums allows for a different absorption route, interacting with the skin's lipid layer for deeper penetration of oil-soluble active ingredients.

 Oil Serum Benefits